 Julia Mahfouz, Ph.D., is an assistant professor in the Leadership for Educational Organizations program, School of Education and Human Development at the University of Colorado-Denver.
 Her research explores the social, emotional, and cultural dynamics of educational settings placing specific emphasis on Adult SEL, specifically school administrators, and the integration of systemic SEL into principal preparation programs.
 Thus, she has implemented mindfulness and SEL-based professional development programs to understand how such programs can improve principal wellbeing and leadership.
 She has also investigated how preparation programs and certification standards can be strengthened to enhance effective leadership by supporting principals to deepen their social and emotional competencies.

-Christina Mondi-Rago, Ph.D., is a Postdoctoral Research Fellow at the Brazelton Touchpoints Center (Division of Developmental Medicine, Boston Children’s Hospital) and a Clinical Fellow in Psychiatry at Harvard Medical School.
-She earned her PhD in Developmental and Clinical Psychology from the University of Minnesota, and did her undergraduate work at the University of Notre Dame.
-Dr. Mondi-Rago’s research focuses on the assessment and promotion of socio-emotional learning and mental health starting in early childhood, with an emphasis on populations affected by poverty and trauma.
+Christina Mondi-Rago holds a Ph.D. in Developmental and Clinical Psychology from the University of Minnesota.
+She is an Attending Psychologist and Lead Researcher at the Brazelton Touchpoints Center (Division of Developmental Medicine, Boston Children’s Hospital) Her research focuses on the assessment and promotion of socio-emotional learning and mental health starting in early childhood, with an emphasis on populations affected by poverty and trauma.
 She is particularly interested in the role that early care and education programs can play in promoting lifelong wellbeing.
+She also provides mental health consultation and outpatient psychological services to children and families in the community. https://www.brazeltontouchpoints.org/about/who-we-are/entry/mondi-rago/

 Danielle Hatchimonji is an Assistant Research Scientist at Nemours Children’s Health, a health system spanning the Delaware Valley and Florida.
 She received her PhD in Psychology from Rutgers University and remains affiliated with the Social-Emotional and Character Development Lab (www.secdlab.org).
 She researches how schools and healthcare systems can advance equity and promote social-emotional and character development for all children toward the ultimate goal of creating a more just and equitable world.